Best Practices for Web Push Notifications in 2019

 - Expiry Date: You can mention the expiry date of your notification.
 So if the customer doesn’t view the notification within expiry date, the notification will expire and won’t appear in the browser.

 Some of the real-life issue you may face if you send push notification without expiry date:

 - Notification Bombardment: Without expiry, all your notification will be live until customer interaction.
-Whenever customer opens his browser, he will be shown all the notifications you had sent instantly.
+Whenever the customer opens his browser, he will be shown all the notifications you had sent instantly.

-- Expired Sale Event: Sale events usually run for certain duration.
+- Expired Sale Event: Sale events usually run for a certain duration.
 Consider that you are running a 2-day sale event for New Year Sale.
 You sent out Push Notification for the event.
 If your customer comes online only after the event period, he will still receive the notification for an expired event.
 This will again create a negative image of your brand.

 - Limited Time Coupon: To boost sales, many times we share Coupon Code valid for a certain period.
-For e.g. you send a push notification with the Coupon Code and the customer receives the notification after the validity period.
+For e.g., you send a push notification with the Coupon Code and the customer receives the notification after the validity period.
 He will try to use the code.
 However, the coupon validity is over and he will again feel misled by your brand.

 The best practices for sending Web Push Notification are

 - Always put an expiry date on your notification

 - Never send any notification without expiry date

 Different Types of Push Notification Campaign